Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## Why do I have lower back pain or feel like I'm sinking?

-**What's happening:** Your springs are too soft for your weight.
-Your hips sink too far, creating a hammock effect that strains your lower back.
+**What's happening:** Either your bed base has sagging slats and your mattress is sinking.
+Or your springs are too soft for your weight, creating a hammock effect that strains your lower back.

 **The fix:**